What To Choose Between Trade Secrets And Patents

 The law governing the patent and trade secret serves two very different purposes in the society; patent law mainly serves to promote the sharing of information, while the trade secret serves to protect an individual or a company from theft and promotes secrecy.
 Trade secret law has evolved more slowly compared to the patents.

-Now, the question arises that what to choose between patent and trade secret?
+Now, the question arises that what to choose between patent and trade secrets?

 The Kewanee court has examined three categories of subject matter that an inventor would consider in choosing between patent protection and trade secret protection:

-ii. the trade secret known to its owner not tobe so patentable; and
+ii. the trade secret is known to its owner, not to be so patentable; and

 iii. the trade secret whose valid patentability is considered doubtful.